gurgeous/sinew/README.md

 #### 4.0.0 (unreleased)

-- Rewritten to use Sinew::Base
+- Rewritten to use Sinew::Base and simpler DSL

 #### 3.0.0 (May 2021)